JavaScript is required

 Last updated: March 8, 2026

-Learning how to make comparisons in German opens up a whole new level of expression.
+Knowing how to make comparisons in German learning opens up a whole new level of expression.
 You can finally say things like "this coffee is better than that one" or "this is the best Bratwurst I've ever had" without stumbling over your words.
 German comparatives and superlatives follow pretty logical patterns once you understand the basic rules, and honestly, they're easier than you might think.
 Let's break down exactly how these work so you can start comparing things like a native speaker.

-What are comparative and superlative adjectives in German?
+What are comparative and superlative adjectives in German

-Just like in English, German uses comparative and superlative forms to compare things.
 The comparative form lets you compare two things (bigger, faster, better), while the superlative form describes the extreme (biggest, fastest, best).

 Here's the thing though: German forms these comparisons differently than English.
 Instead of adding "more" or "most" before adjectives like we do in English with longer words, German almost always adds endings directly to the adjective itself.
 So you won't say "more interesting" in German.
 You'll modify the adjective directly.